kaikakoo/Chaos-QIM/README.md

 > This script is applicable not only to synthetic sequences but can also be extended to real-world media such as images, audio, and other digital signals.

+## 📬 Contact
+If you have any questions or suggestions, feel free to contact us.